Albatross: An optimistic consensus algorithm

-For producing the random seeds we rely on the BLS signature scheme as an instantiation of a verifiable random function.

-In the \textit{genesis} block there will be an initial random seed.
+In the \textit{genesis} block, there will be an initial \gls{seed}.
 This initial seed will need to be sourced from the outside world.
 We can use, for example, lottery numbers~\cite{baigneres2015million} or the hashes of Bitcoin headers~\cite{bonneau2015random}.
 Another possibility, to further reduce any possibility of bias in the initial seed, is to employ distributed randomness generation algorithms~\cite{syta2016randhound}.
-We just take that entropy, hash it and convert it into an elliptic curve point.

-In subsequent blocks, the random seed is produced as the BLS signature of the previous seed by the block producer (or PBFT leader in the case of a macro block).
-This creates an infinite chain of BLS signatures and random seeds.
+In subsequent blocks, a new random seed is produced from the last seed using a VRF based on the block producer's secret key.
+This creates an infinite chain of random seeds that can be publicly verified.
+This process shares similarities with the use of VRFs in Algorand~\cite{chen2016algorand}.